cmartinez131/sabergraphs/README.md

-mean (and asks you to pick when a name is ambiguous, like the two Max Muncys), then either writes one SQL query that a safety layer validates before a read-only database role runs it, or calls built-in analytics like projections and rookie-season alignment.
+mean (and asks you to pick when a name is ambiguous, like the two Max Muncys), then either writes one SQL query that a safety layer validates before a read-only database role runs it, or calls built-in analytics like projections and rookie-season comparisons.
 Every value on every chart comes out of PostgreSQL.

 Built with Python, FastAPI, SQLAlchemy, PostgreSQL, React, Nivo, Docker,